-Your GP is usually your first port of call for NHS care.
-GPs deal with a range of health problems and, as well as prescribing medication, they can also:
+GPs deal with a range of health problems.
+As well as prescribing medication, they can also:

 Your GP may give you treatment or refer you for more specialist advice.